When I planned my first ever trip to Japan in 2009, there weren’t many travel blogs that shared “personal” travel tips for first-timers.

 Joining a group tour is beneficial for you if you’re traveling to Japan alone.
 You’ll gain even more value from trips like Mt.
 Fuji Tours from Tokyo or Hiroshima and Miyajima Tours from Osaka instead of doing it yourself.

 Bar-hopping is another great way to experience the drinking culture in Japan.

+For instance, if you’re in a red-light district like Kabukicho, it isn’t wise to ask for directions.
 The good areas to ask for help are the train stations and police boxes (koban).

-15. Get down to the basements of department stores.
+25. Get down to the basements of department stores.

 There’s a world of culinary delights to explore in these underground sections, known in Japanese as depachika.
 You’ll find beautiful displays of delicious foods in stores like OIOI (pronounced ‘Marui’), Matsuya, and Takashimaya.

 These “dollar stores” are ubiquitous – from Daiso to Seria to CanDo.
 Unlike in some countries, products here are often of high quality and can be decidedly un-tacky.
 Be aware that with VAT, products are actually 110 yen (Japan tax has increased to 10% starting October 1, 2019).

 I LOVE Don Quijote stores!
 Each time I step in I would spend hours inside.
 Don Quijote allows for tax-free shopping as long as you have your tourist passport.

 Think of it as a labyrinth of any product youw could ever imagine — a crazy jungle of clothes, cosmetics, gadgets, food, drinks, toys, homeware, etc.